Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Scukrov/istockphoto

-Hefty electricity bills can ruin your month, especially since we live in a world where even eggs are unaffordable.
-If you’re looking for a way to cut down your bill, it’s worth finding out what’s using the most energy.
+A hefty electricity bill can ruin your month, especially since we live in a world where even eggs are unaffordable.
+If you’re looking for a way to cut down your bill, it’s worth finding out which things use the most electricity in your home.

 You can grab a Kill-A-Watt Meter from Amazon (they’re also sometimes available at public libraries for free) and check for specific energy drains in your home.
 You can also look at these five common sources of electricity seepage.